eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 1. A strong, static type system that's not too big-brained.

-2. Linear types, which allow resources to be handled correctly and safely without runtime overhead.
-"Resource" here means memory, but also anything that has an explicit lifecycle of create-use-destroy: file handles, sockets, database handles.
+2. A type system which allows resources to be handled correctly and safely without runtime overhead.
+"Resource" here means memory and anything that has an explicit lifecycle of create-use-destroy: file handles, sockets, database handles.

 3. [Capability-based security][cap], which prevents [supply chain attacks][supplychain].
 Your left-pad dependency can't be compromised to